The Best Birding in Cape May and Lewes

 Cape May Bird Observatory and the Nature Center of Cape May

-An array of ocean, bay and other habitat types attracts scores of species to the Cape May Bird Observatory at Cape May Point and the Nature Center of Cape May, both operated by New Jersey Audubon (njaudubon.org).
-At CMBO, expert-led weekly walks are geared to birders of all experience levels.
-Keep those eyes to the skies as you traverse the trails and set yourself up for sightings at the bird blinds at the Nature Center of Cape May.
+An array of ocean, Bay, and other habitat types attracts scores of species to the Cape May Bird Observatory at Cape May Point and the Nature Center of Cape May, operated by New Jersey Audubon.
+At CMBO, expert-led weekly walks are great for birders of all experience levels.
+Keep those eyes to the skies as you traverse the trails and set yourself up for sightings at the Nature Center of Cape May bird blinds.

-Every October one of the largest birding events happens right in Cape May.
-For 2022 the event is October 13-16 for the Cape May Fall Festival.
-You can register on the Cape May Festival site, and find more information.
-If you're a bird watcher, this is a MUST attend event.
+One of the largest birding events happens in Cape May every October.
+For 2025, the event is October 16th to the 19th for the Cape May Fall Festival.
+You can register on the Cape May Festival site and find more information.
+If you’re a bird watcher, this is a MUST-attend event.

 Location: